Former IRS Revenue Officer

 I was audited for 3 years and represented by my accountant.
 He was neglegent and now I owe 130k.
 I live overseas.
 I am going to US and I am concerned about getting picked up at the airport.
 I have called RO but no return call.
 Should I worry?

-Asked by processed over 9 years ago
+Asked by processed about 10 years ago

 The IRS has procedures in place to assist it in collection of unpaid taxes from taxpayers who reside overseas.
 If you have an unpaid tax liability and the IRS has filed a Federal Tax Lien, the IRS may submit your taxpayer information to the Treasury Enforcement Communications System (“TECS”).
 TECS is a database maintained by the Department of Homeland Security.
 If the IRS places a Customs Hold on a delinquent taxpayer's account, the IRS will be notified when that taxpayer enters the United States.
 Since a recent Treasury report concluded that the IRS must increase its efforts to collect from international taxpayers, it is now more important than ever to keep a line of communication open with the IRS either directly or through a qualified tax representative.